Saddoodlebob/AnimationModels/README.md

 # AnimationModels
-This is hwere we will share wip and completed models
+This is where we will share wip and completed models